 Some things you must know if you are going to rent a motorbike is the Bali style rules of the road.
 First, they drive on the left side of the road.
 At any time, however, you can pass into the other side of the road to pass a slower bike, as long as there isn’t any oncoming traffic.
-Some places have painted road stripes, and the rules are the same as in the US: pass on dashed line, don’t pass on solid line.
+Some places have painted road stripes, and the rules are the same as back home: pass on dashed line, don’t pass on solid line.
 Honk if you are going to pass someone, or if you are turning a tight corner that you cant see around it.
 People in Bali typically tend to follow their own rules and will drive the wrong way on one way streets to save time over a longer round-about way, pass people in the knick of time, and just seem like they are all out crazy.
 Somehow, their weird logic seems to work, and its not that hard to get the hang of it after a couple of days.

-I would recommend always wearing helmets if you are unskilled drivers or in a busy area, this is now a law in Bali and both the driver and passenger must wear them.
-Cops will try to give you tickets for not buckling the helmet too, so make sure it is buckled correctly.
-One more thing, if you get in an accident, it is ALWAYS your fault.
+I would recommend, as it is the law, always wearing a helmet if you are unskilled driver.
+Again, this is the law in Bali and both the driver and passenger must wear helmets.
+Cops will try to give you tickets for not buckling the helmet chin strap too, so make sure it is buckled correctly.
+One more thing, if you get in an accident, it is ALWAYS your fault, even if it’s not.
 The Balinese logic to this is fabulous: “I’m from here.
 You’re not from here.
 If you weren’t here, then this accident wouldn’t have happened.
 Therefore, this is your fault.”
 Everyone is pretty good at avoiding you, but watch your back and just drive at a pace that is comfortable for you.